Doughster/cse15l-lab-reports/lab-report-1-week-2.md

 - Also, you can get the last command that was ran on your terminal by pressing the up-arrow on your keyboard.

+## If you couldn't figure it out, here is how to do it! ##
+To save precious time, we can optimize the amount of time you spend putting inputs in the command line.
+First, you can copy all the commands that are needed, and then make a copy of the new file.
+Finally, we move it to the server and compile it.
+Therefore, we can make the total amount of keystrokes needed to run all of the commands in only **ten keystrokes** (pretty cool!).
+To do this neat and simple trick, you have to save the changes to the code that you made and then copy and paste the `ssh WhereAmI.java.` As of right now, we are at **eight keystrokes**, involving the `ENTER` key.
+After you do that, the last **two keystrokes** are prety straightfoward.
+The last **two keystrokes** simply involve pressing the `up arrow` key and the `ENTER` key to update the file on the remote server.
+So in total, only **ten keystrokes** are really needed to make a *local* edit to `WhereAmI.java`, and then copy that to the remote server and run the file.

 **Overall, many establishments and CS courses employ the usage of course-specific accounts, so learning how to use it to your advantage will be optimal for you and your future jobs.**